inhamo/Insurance-Data-Engineering-and-Analysis-Project/README.md

 **Business Assumptions**
 1. Historical loss patterns will continue into the near future.
-2. Regulatory environment remains stable during implementation
+2. Historical data (2015-2020) is sufficiently representative to build foundational models.
-3. Customer behaviour won't change dramatically due to price increases
+3. Regulatory environment remains stable during implementation
-4. Sufficient data quality exists to build credible models
+4. Customer behaviour won't change dramatically due to price increases
-5. Market will tolerate price increases if risk-based  and justified.
+5. The business has capacity to implement recommended changes.

 **Data Assumptions**
 1. Historical data is representative of future business